Anatole Litvak: Warner Bros

 The worldwide success of Mayerling brought Litvak invitations from Hollywood; he was offered a four-year contract by Warner Brothers.
 After accepting the contract, Litvak became one of Hollywood's leading directors by the late 1930s.
-He was lucky to have left France before its fall to the Nazi invasion and occupation.
+He was lucky to have left France before it fell to the Nazi invasion and occupation.

-He directed such films as The Woman I Love (1937); Tovarich (1937) with Boyer, a comedy celebrating "outmoded values of the ruined Russian aristocracy"; The Amazing Dr. Clitterhouse (1938); and The Sisters (1938), starring Bette Davis and Errol Flynn.
+He directed the films The Woman I Love (1937); Tovarich (1937) with Boyer, a comedy celebrating "outmoded values of the ruined Russian aristocracy"; The Amazing Dr. Clitterhouse (1938); and The Sisters (1938), starring Bette Davis and Errol Flynn.

 Also with Warner Brothers, he directed Confessions of a Nazi Spy, a 1939 film starring Edward G. Robinson as an FBI agent who breaks up a Nazi spy ring.
 It was released at a time of increasing tensions in Europe as the Nazis promoted their expansion.
 Among the techniques he used in the film to achieve realism was the inclusion of newsreel footage from U.S. Nazi rallies.
 While the story was fictional, the espionage methods that it revealed were considered factual.
 The film was described as the "strongest and most thrilling dramatic movie" that had ever been put on screen.
 The film was banned in Germany, and by its Fascist allies Italy and Spain.
 Neutral countries such as Switzerland and Ireland also banned it.
-The producers hoped to arouse concern in the United States, where many people wanted to pursue isolation and stay out of any "European war."
+The producers hoped to arouse concern in the United States, where many people wanted to pursue isolation and escape any "European war."

 Biographer Alexander Walker said in his book about Vivien Leigh, that Litvak tried to open Hollywood's eyes to the threat Germany posed to Europe and the world.
 Leigh, who later starred in Litvak's The Deep Blue Sea (1955), recalls her Sunday morning visits to Litvak and his wife, Miriam Hopkins.
-She learned from him that the studios were trying to protect their investments in German box office and did not want to produce films that would offend that country.
+She learned from him that the studios were trying to protect their investments in the German box office and did not want to produce films that would offend that country.
 Hollywood's "comfortable isolationism affronted her."

 After Castle on the Hudson (1940), Litvak produced and directed All This and Heaven Too, starring Bette Davis and Charles Boyer.
 The film was nominated for an Academy Award as Best Picture.

 That same year he co-produced and directed City for Conquest, starring James Cagney and supporting actor Elia Kazan.
 This was one of Kazan's few film roles before he became a leading director.
 The Hollywood Reporter gave Litvak's directing special praise:

 He directed two films released the same year: Out of the Fog (1941) and Blues in the Night (1941).
 20th Century Fox borrowed him under contract to direct This Above All (1942).